cyberbotics/webots/docs/guide/controller-programming.md

 #include <webots/utils/ansi_codes.h>
 ```

-A C++ header is also available as a wrapper of the above one. use the provided constants with `std::cout` at your wish.
+A C++ header is also available as a wrapper of the above one.
+Use the provided constants with `std::cout` at your wish.
 ```cpp
 #include <AnsiCodes.hpp>
 ```